-Last month, the Second Circuit Court of Appeals in New York City affirmed a ruling which held that Who’s Holiday – a modern play in which the main character, Cindy-Lou Who from Dr. Seuss’ How The Grinch Stole Christmas, is now an adult, humorously engaging in adult behavior – is a parody protected by the First Amendment.
+In 2018, the Second Circuit Court of Appeals in New York City affirmed a ruling of the Southern District of New York which held that Who’s Holiday—a modern play in which the main character, Cindy-Lou Who from Dr. Seuss’ How The Grinch Stole Christmas, is now an adult, humorously engaging in adult behavior—is a parody, protected from copyright infringement by fair use.

-This protection means that the creators of Who’s Holiday, though they are obviously copying and performing original creative elements of 1957’s The Grinch, do not need to obtain permission from the current copyright owners of The Grinch.
+This protection means that the creators of Who’s Holiday, though they are obviously appropriating and performing original creative elements of 1957’s Grinch, do not need to obtain permission from Dr. Seuss Enterprises to perform the play.

-The Copyright Act itself sets forth four non-exclusive factors which courts consider in “determining whether the use made of a work in any particular case is a fair use” and therefore not requiring permission of the owner of the original work.
-These four factors range from the amount of the original work used in the new work, to the extent the new work may diminish the market value of the original work.
-Fair use does not solely apply to parodies – it can also apply to uses which are, for example, “de minimus” (i.e., only a very small portion of the original was used).
+The Copyright Act, 17 U.S.C. section 107, sets forth four non-exclusive factors which courts consider in “determining whether the use made of a work in any particular case is a fair use” and therefore not requiring permission of the owner of the original work to perform.
+These four factors are: (1) the purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes; (2) the nature of the copyrighted work; (3) the amount and substantiality of the portion used in relation to the copyrighted work as a whole; and (4) the effect of the use upon the potential market for or value of the copyrighted work.

 “Parody presents a difficult case.
 Parody’s humor, or in any event its comment, necessarily springs from recognizable allusion to its object through distorted imitation.
 Its art lies in the tension between a known original and its parodic twin.
 When parody takes aim at a particular original work, the parody must be able to conjure up at least enough of that original to make the object of its critical wit recognizable.